cayesoneira/miniTRASGO/README.md

    sudo /home/www/html/update-minitrasgo.sh
    ```

+---

 ## Troubleshooting

 If you encounter issues with the documentation, check the following:

 - Ensure that markdown syntax is correctly formatted.
 - Verify that new files are referenced in `mkdocs.yml`.
-- Use `mkdocs serve` to test locally before deploying.
+- Use `mkdocs serve` to test locally before submitting a pull request.
-- If the online site does not update, manually execute the update script as described above.

 ## Contact

 For any questions, suggestions, or contributions, feel free to contact us or create an issue in the [GitHub repository](https://github.com/cayesoneira/miniTRASGO/issues).